Excel to PDF Conversion in .NET Excel Library

 Excel with chart to PDF

-XlsIO supports to convert a workbook/worksheet with charts or a single chart into PDF document.
+XlsIO supports converting a workbook, a worksheet with charts, or a single chart to a PDF document.

-To preserve the charts during Excel To PDF conversion in .NET Framework, initialize the ChartToImageConverter of IApplication interface.
-Otherwise the charts present in worksheet gets skipped.
+To preserve the charts during Excel-to-PDF conversion in the .NET Framework, initialize the ChartToImageConverter property of the IApplication interface.
+Otherwise, the charts in the worksheet are skipped.

 The following code illustrates how to convert an Excel with chart to PDF document.